Fatzcarraldo: Plot

 The next day, Homer tells his family about the hot dog stand.
-Grampa tells him that when Homer was a boy, he used to take him there all the time.
-When he and Mona argued with each other, they went to a marriage counselor, which was next to the hot dog stand.
-They left Homer there and the guy who worked there gave him hot dogs, which made Homer start eating away his misery.
-Back in the present, Patty and Selma have lost all their money in a bet at the DMV award show as well as their jobs by spending $100,000 on a $43 budget, so they are going to live with the Simpsons for a while.
-Homer returns to the hot dog stand and asks the owner if he remembers him, but the owner says he doesn't.
-Meanwhile, Springfield Elementary has a radio show, run by the 4th graders and Lisa is included.
-Everyone else on the show is acting ridiculous and Lisa is the only normal one.
+Grampa says that when Homer was a boy, he took him there all the time.
+He and Mona went to a marriage counselor next to the hot dog stand.
+They left Homer there, and the owner gave him hot dogs.
+In the present, Patty and Selma have lost their jobs after overspending their awards show budget by $100,000, so they are going to live with the Simpsons for a while.
+Homer returns to the hot dog stand and asks the owner if he remembers him, but he does not.
+Homer brings popularity to the stand and costs Krusty Burger business.

-Eventually, Homer's attendance at the hot dog stand brings popularity to the stand and costs Krusty Burger business.
-Lisa does an interview at the detention and the radio station gets shut down by Principal Skinner, due to the funding has run out for the radio station.
-Lisa feels bad about it, so Homer brings her to the hot dog store to cheer her up.
-When they get there, Homer learns the stand has been shut down by the health department, due to Krusty ratting them out.
-Krusty then buys out the stand and plans to raise prices nearly 600% and pay for a celebrity spokesman.
-Homer protests this and he ties the restaurant stand chain to his car and drives off, taking the hot dog store with him.
+Meanwhile, Springfield Elementary has a radio show run by the fourth graders and Lisa.
+Martin is worried about the show’s ratings, but Lisa only wants to report interesting stories.
+Lisa does an interview at detention, but Principal Skinner shuts down the radio station when funding runs out.
+Lisa feels sad, so Homer brings her to the hot dog stand to cheer her up.
+When they arrive, Homer learns the stand has been sold.

+Krusty has bought the stand and plans to raise prices.
+Homer chains the stand to his car and drives off.
 Homer ends up on the news.
-Comic Book Guy leads a rebellion of obese dudes to save the stand, while the local fast-food barons resolve to help Krusty get the place back (one of them, a KFC Southern Colonel type, strongly hints that he was part of the Confederate Army during the U.S. Civil War).
+Comic Book Guy leads a rebellion of obese dudes to save the stand while the local fast-food barons resolve to help Krusty get it back.
 On their drive, the stand, with Homer in it, goes off a bridge and is dangling from the chain.
-The owner of the stand comes back to Homer and saves him, revealing that he does remember Homer after all.
-He tells him that he does not need the stand, and that the only reason why he thought it was so sacred is because it helped get him through some tough family times, not because of the content of the restaurant.
-Homer lets the stand fall to the ground, releasing the intoxicating aroma of the hot dogs into the air.
-Bart and Marge come to collect Homer, telling him he has become an overnight celebrity for his efforts to save the stand, and Chief Wiggum lets him leave instead of arresting him.
-In the tag scene, the Springfield fast food tycoons eat the cooked mascots of their businesses.
+The owner of the stand comes to save Homer, revealing that he does remember Homer.
+He says that Homer does not need the stand, and Homer realizes it was the owner who helped get him through tough times and not the hot dogs.
+Homer lets the stand fall into the river.
+Bart and Marge collect Homer and say he has become a celebrity for his efforts to save the stand.